-Instructors: Prof. Dr Franek Hasiuk and Dr Sergey Ishutov (Iowa State University)
+Instructors: Prof. Dr Franek Hasiuk (Iowa State University) and Dr Sergey Ishutov (University of Alberta)

 3D printing is an emerging tool in the geoscience research, reservoir characterization, education, and technical communication.
 This course covers fundamentals of available techniques and materials for 3D printing and their relative merits.
 Participants will learn about applications of 3D printing in studies of reservoir rocks, fossils, and geomorphology.
 The practical section of the course will allow participants: 1) to design 3D-printable models of reservoir rocks that contain pore and fracture networks using CAD and computed tomography data; 2) to render 3D terrain models using GIS data; and 3) to test the accuracy of digital and 3D-printed models.

 Instructor: Prof. Dr Michael Poppelreiter (University Technology Petronas)

 Hands-on microfacies characterization using industry data sets.
 Analysis: mineralogy, components, pore types, diagenesis.
 Participants are instructed on how to capture observations such that patterns and rules might be detected.
 The course encourages participants to think of processes and products during thin section characterization.
 Industry data sets are used to illustrate the use of microfacies characterization to help solve operational issues of carbonate fields.
 Production increase is demanded.
 Wells (fully cored) show contrary production behavior.
 The stratigraphy is ‘layer cake’ and both wells are perforated in the highest perm interval of a few meters thick.
 Thin sections are linked with petrophysical data, openhole logs and production data.
 Course participants are encouraged to use thin section descriptions to develop a conceptual model for permeability based on a depositional model architecture based on the investigation of available this sections.